Yevgeny Tsyganov: Career

-From 1993 until 1997 he performed with the youth rock band A.S.
-Afterwards he created a new group with his friends, Grenki, and played with friends at various clubs in and around Moscow.
-The band released one album and by 2004 disbanded, but again reunited in 2009.
+In 1993-97 Tsyganov performed with the youth rock band A.S.
+Then he created a new group with his friends, Grenki, and played at various clubs in and around Moscow.
+The band released one album and was disbanded by 2004, reunited in 2009.

 In 1996 he entered the Boris Shchukin Theatre Institute, but studied there for only one year and eventually decided to change his major to film direction.

 In 1997 he entered the directing department Russian Institute of Theatre Arts, from which he graduated in 2001, where he met Pyotr Fomenko, who some time later invited Yevgeny to work together on some joint projects.

 In 2000, Tsyganov played a role in the play One Absolutely Happy Village and a year later joined Pyotr Fomenko Studio Theater.